 When the preamp is on, a PA indication appears on the left side of the display.

-The preamp is set to on in full frequency band, otherwise the correction is not applied even though the PA indication still appears.
+The preamp is set to on in frequency bands from 1 MHz to 3 GHz, otherwise the correction is not applied even though the PA indication still appears.

 Scale/DIV